 In the assessment of the effects of disposals of liquid effluents, the amounts of fish and shellfish consumed are determined by site-specific dietary habit surveys.
 Data are collected primarily by direct interviews with potential high-rate consumers who are often found in fishing communities.
 Children are rarely found to eat large quantities of seafood and their resulting doses are invariably less than those of adults.
-The calculations presented in this report are therefore representative of adult seafood consumers or their unborn children if the prenatal children age group is more restrictive.
+The calculations presented in this report are therefore representative of adult seafood consumers or their unborn children if the foetal age group is more restrictive.

-In assessments of terrestrial foodstuffs, the amounts of food consumed are derived from national surveys of diet and are defined for three ages: adults, children (10 year-old) and infants (1 year-old) (based on Byrom et al., 1995).
-Adult consumption rates are used in the assessment of prenatal children doses.
-For each food type, consumption rates at the 97.5th percentile of consumers have been taken to represent the people consuming a particular foodstuff at a high level (the 'representative person' consumption rate).
+In assessments of terrestrial foodstuffs, the amounts of food consumed are derived from national surveys of diet and are defined for three ages: adults, 10-year-old children and 1-year-old infants (based on Byrom et al., 1995).
+Adult consumption rates are used in the assessment of foetal doses.
+For each food type, consumption rates at the 97.5th percentile of consumers have been taken to represent the people who consume a particular foodstuff at a high level (the 'representative person' consumption rate).